-EXECUTIVE SUMMARY NORTHERN MIDDLE TENNESSEE LOCAL WORKFORCE DEVELOPMENT BOARD LOCAL PLAN areas in middle Tennessee and serves as the economic engine of the State with over one-third of Tennessee's workforce.
-The Northern Middle Tennessee Local Workforce Development Board (NMTLWDB) delivers integrated workforce services through four comprehensive, eight affiliate and two specialized American Job Centers.
+EXECUTIVE SUMMARY NORTHERN MIDDLE TENNESSEE LOCAL WORKFORCE DEVELOPMENT BOARD 2020-2022 WIOA PLAN of Tennessee's workforce.
+The Northern Middle Tennessee Local Workforce Development Board (NMTWB) delivers integrated workforce services through four comprehensive, eight affiliate and two specialized American Job Centers.
 All centers have been certified as well as the mobile Career Coach.

-The Northern Middle Workforce Area is comprised of thirteen counties and two metropolitan statistical
+The Northern Middle Workforce Area is (NMWA) comprised of thirteen counties and two metropolitan statistical areas in middle Tennessee and serves as the economic engine of the State with over one-third